EdoardoTosin/tools/README.md

 # Automation Tools

-## Introduction
+## :sparkles: Introduction

 This repository contains a collection of scripts designed to be executed directly from the command line through URLs.
 Each script is hosted online and can be invoked remotely, streamlining workflows and automating tasks across various platforms.

-## Script Catalog
+## :notebook: Script Catalog

 For a comprehensive list of scripts available in this repository and their usage instructions, please refer to the [SCRIPT_CATALOG.md](SCRIPT_CATALOG.md) file.
 It contains a variety of scripts for different platforms like Python, Linux, and Windows, along with convenient one-liner commands for downloading and executing them.
 Feel free to explore and utilize these scripts to streamline your workflow and automate various tasks.

-## Security Note
+## :warning: Security Note

-:warning: *Executing scripts directly from URLs can pose security risks if the script content is not trusted.
-Always verify the source of the script and consider the potential implications of running remote scripts.*
+***Executing scripts directly from URLs can pose security risks if the script content is not trusted.
+Always verify the source of the script and consider the potential implications of running remote scripts.***

-## How to Use in Linux
+## :clipboard: How to Use in Linux

 To execute a script in Linux, use the following command format: